AdobeDocs/campaign-web.en/help/v8/audience/test-profiles.md

     ![](assets/test-profile-list-filters.png)

-* You can duplicate any test profile and edit it as needed.
+* You can duplicate any test profile and update it as needed.
+The steps to edit a test profile are the same as when [creating a test profile](#create-test-profile).

 * To delete a test profile, select the corresponding option from the **[!UICONTROL More actions]** menu.

     ![](assets/test-profile-list-delete.png)

 * To edit a test profile, click the desired item from the list.
+The steps to edit a test profile are the same as when [creating a test profile](#create-test-profile).

 You can also access test profiles through the **[!UICONTROL Explorer]** view, from the **[!UICONTROL Resources]** > **[!UICONTROL Campaign Management]** > **[!UICONTROL Seed addresses]** node.